epw/hoba-tools/simple/public/STATE_MACHINE.md

     it to set up a keypair and what secret to use, then closes the connection.
 1.  `HOBA.bind()` continues as usual.

+...

+Right now: so /ws/hoba/logged_in.py exists, and it expects to have its FIFO written to in order to tell it "go retrieve a temporary name".

+We connect when you click "generate link to log in new device".

+Now what has to happen is, when a different device calls the API with `share_code_request`, we somehow find the FIFO for the right browser and tell it "go retrieve a temporary name".
+Two choices: could actually name the FIFO after the share code (means it would have to change every minute, complicating selector call) or we could associate share codes with FIFO names and just update that.
+Then we look up the FIFO using the share code we were given, write to it, and the API call terminates.
+The new device has its own websocket connection, which will allow it to be told whether it was allowed to log in or not.